SaiskiFunctions/GraphWFC.rs/README.md

 3. Modularises the structure of algorithm to improve run time on distributed services and make profiling and performance optimisation easier.

 ## Quick Start

+[MD NOTES: We really should make a minimal cli application for people to use rather than having them change the source code.
+Altering source requires that they recompile and thus have the rust toolchain installed, which we have not commented here.
+So I really think a cli is a must.]

 1. `clone` this repo.
 2. Create a new file with a valid input model inside `resources/test` or use one of the existing example files